trickste/csvYaml/README.md

 #### Note:
 - The pipeline waits for manual approval to perform CD.
-- Github Runners are installed on my local machine to run the pipeline.
+- GitHub Runners are installed on my local machine to run the pipeline.
-- Docker container for the application is deployed on my local machine.
+- The Docker container for the application is deployed on my local machine.

 ## Roadmap
 - Automatic version upgrade.
 - Quality gates for PyLint, Trivy, and Dockle tests.
 - CSV to YAML Conversion up to n levels.
 - Updating CI/CD to make it more modular and scalable to multiple environments.
-- Add Healthcheck for application
+- Add health checks for the application.
-- Updadte Dockerfile to make image more secure
+- Update Dockerfile to make the image more secure.